 - The first or the first two nights in a hotel when you arrive in a new country: this is going to be useful also in case your luggage is lost during the flight, as it will (probably) be delivered to your hotel address after one day;

-- The hotel in any town where everything might be full for a certain special event (for example, you can check out in advance on this website to check the hotels and see how many available rooms there are, and then you can decide what to do).
+- The hotel in any town where everything might be full for a certain special event (for example, you can click here to find the best offers for accomodation. and see how many available rooms there are, and then you can decide what to do).

 - Trips in National Parks that limit public access.

 It's a good idea to improvise everything else (or to book day by day during the trip).
 One of the best parts of an adventurous trip is to discover secluded places, unknown paradises, so this flexibility allows staying more in the places you particularly like and to move on when you don't like something.

 Besides the websites listed above for flights, there are many others to book accomadation.
 In particular, click here to find the best offers for accomodation.
 Try it out.

 Usually it's better to book the car in advance via internet.
 You can try a search engine like Auto Europe.
 If you look for special vehicles (for example a 4x4 with rooftop tents to travel through Namibia) there are specific operators and you should look for information on the internet, on dedicated forums and on this website.